Caleb Schylander

-Caleb "Kairo" Schylander (1895–1977) was a Swedish association football inside forward who earned seven caps with the Sweden national football team.
+Caleb "Kairo" Schylander (1895–1977) was a Swedish association football inside forward who earned seven caps with the Sweden men's national football team.
 He played professionally in Sweden and the United States player.

 In 1913, Schylander began his career with IFK Göteborg.
 In 1924, he moved to the United States where he signed with Indiana Flooring of the American Soccer League.
 In his first season (1924–25), he scored thirteen goals in forty-three games.
 By his third and final season with Indiana, both his appearances and goalscoring had fallen to sixteen games and two goals.

-Schylander earned seven caps with the Sweden national football team between 1915 and 1918.
+Schylander earned seven caps with the Sweden men's national football team between 1915 and 1918.